-“Sex, drugs, and rock-n-roll” screamed Julia from the top of her lungs while sticking her head out of the window as our car rental pulled up to the Graceland gates.
-We kicked off our southern musical sojourn in the city of Memphis, at the residence and a resting place of the king of rock-n-roll, Elvis Presley.
-Neither of us is a big fan of Presley.
+“Sex, drugs, and rock-n-roll!” screamed Julia from the top of her lungs while sticking her head out of the window as our car rental pulled up to the Graceland gates.
+We kicked off our southern musical sojourn in Memphis, at the residence and the resting place of the king of rock-n-roll.
+Neither of us is a big fan of Elvis.
 But we wanted to learn more about his life, music, and legacy and joined scores of other tourists who roamed Graceland that day.
-Unlike us, most of the visitors were fervent fans of Elvis and walked around the mansion excitedly pointing at various pieces of displayed memorabilia and at Presley’s private jet and limousine.
+Unlike us, most of the visitors were fervent fans of Elvis and walked around the mansion excitedly pointing at various pieces of displayed memorabilia and Presley’s private jet and limousine.
 Julia and I maintained a healthy dose of curiosity but certainly didn’t lose our minds there.
-At some point, we even had a brief debate about who had more popularity, fame, and imprint on global music: Elvis Presley or Michael Jackson.
+At some point, we even had a brief debate about who had more popularity, fame, and imprint on global music: Elvis or Michael Jackson.
 Not much of a debate as we both agreed that Jackson was a clear winner.
-We also wondered out loud whether Elvis even deserves all the credit as music historians again and again point out that he either borrowed or outright stole his style from black musicians.
-Also, was it appropriate for Elvis to have a relationship with a minor?
-Or was it one of those “when you’re a star, they let you do it” moments?
-We had more questions than answers, and I am glad that we were not overhead by the multitude of Presley’s rabid fans roaming Graceland that day.
+We also wondered out loud whether Elvis even deserves all the credit as music historians, again and again, point out that he either borrowed or outright stole his style from black musicians.
+I am glad that we were not overhead by Presley’s rabid fans roaming Graceland that day.

-Walking through the mansion and looking at all the photos, concert outfits, and golden and platinum records on the walls was informational, but I could not get rid of the feeling of vanity of a human life.
+Walking through the mansion and looking at all the photos, concert outfits, and golden and platinum records on the walls was informational, but I could not get rid of the feeling of vanity about human life.
 The mansion was lifeless and nearly a mausoleum, albeit without the body of the star on display.
-The house of Bob Marley that we visited years later in Kingston, Jamaica, despite its austerity and simplicity, had more life that this cold museum to a deceased idol.
+The house of Bob Marley that we visited years later in Kingston, Jamaica, despite its austerity and simplicity, had more life than this cold museum of a deceased idol.

 We finished our day in Memphis by visiting legendary Beale street.
-Back in the day, Beale street was what Broadway street in Nashville, on the other side of Tennessee, is now - a place where aspiring musicians would come to start off their careers.
+Back in the day, Beale street was what Broadway street in Nashville, on the other side of Tennessee, is now - a place where aspiring musicians would come to start their careers.
 B.B.
 King performed here, as well as Elvis Presley, Robert Johnson, and many, many others.
-Memphis, located right at the northern tip of the Mississippi Delta, was naturally a jumping point for a lot of Delta musicians traveling up north on the way to Chicago, St. Louis, or Kansas City during the Great Migration.
-Getting success on Beale street meant commercial success for a musician, including also potentially getting a foot in the door of the world-known Sun Records Studio, located just blocks from here.
+Memphis, located at the northern tip of the Mississippi Delta, was naturally a jumping point for a lot of Delta musicians traveling up north to Chicago, St. Louis, or Kansas City during the Great Migration.
+Getting success on Beale street for a musician meant commercial success, including also potentially getting a foot in the door of the Sun Records Studio, located just blocks from here.
 These days, Beale street is a collection of blues clubs and BBQ restaurants with bright neon signs.
 Some blues clubs still retain the atmosphere of gritty Southern juke joints where blues songs are frequently interrupted by “tip, tip the band” chants from the musicians collecting tips.
-We spent the evening bouncing between the clubs, listening to the blues music, and eating Memphis-style BBQ.
+We spent the evening bouncing between the clubs, listening to blues music, and eating Memphis-style BBQ.

-The next day, we drove through one of the most enigmatic places in all United States - the Mississippi Delta.
-The diamond shape region with its natural boundaries in the Mississippi river in the west and Yazoo river in the east, as well as with Memphis as a northernmost point and Vicksburg as the southernmost point, is a fascinating place with distinctive racial, cultural, and economic history.
-Before the U.S. Civil War, this fertile region was all cotton fields, same way corn fields now dominate infinite horizons of the Midwestern states.
-Here, sharecropper slaves worked from sunrise to sunset doing backbreaking labor and sang a mix of black spirituals, hymns, and country music, humming and moaning their sorrow away.
-This sad music of the cotton fields, later transformed and performed mainly with a guitar and harmonica, became known as Delta blues, one of the earlier forms of blues music.
+The next day we drove through one of the most enigmatic places in all United States - the Mississippi Delta.
+The diamond shape region with its natural boundaries in the Mississippi River in the west and Yazoo River in the east, and with Memphis as the northernmost point and Vicksburg as the southernmost point, is a fascinating place with distinctive racial and cultural history.
+Before the Civil War, this fertile region was all cotton fields, the same way cornfields now dominate infinite horizons of the Midwestern states.
+Here, slaves worked from sunrise to sunset doing backbreaking labor and sang a mix of black spirituals, hymns, and country, humming and moaning their sadness away.
+This sad music of cotton fields, later transformed and performed mainly with a guitar and harmonica, became known as Delta blues, one of the earlier forms of blues.

-Eating continental breakfast at our motel in Memphis, I closely examined the map of the Mississippi Delta and every name on the map had so much Blues history: Indianola (birthplace of B.B.
+Eating continental breakfast at our motel in Memphis, I closely examined the map of the Delta and every name screamed so much blues history: Indianola (birthplace of B.B.
 King), Tutwiler (birthplace of John Lee Hooker), Greenwood (where Robert Johnson tragically died of poisoning at the age of 27), among many others.

 We then left Memphis and drove into Clarksdale, Mississippi.
-Those who love blues know the name associated with this little dusty town in the northern part of the Mississippi Delta - McKinley Morganfield, better known as Muddy Waters.
+Those who love blues know the name associated with this little, dusty town in the northern part of the Mississippi Delta - McKinley Morganfield, better known as Muddy Waters.
 Mr. Waters was born and spent his early years here.
-He later obtained stardom when he moved to Chicago and in the concrete jungles of the Windy City transformed Delta blues into electric blues, profoundly influencing many musicians across the world, from Rolling Stones to Jimmy Hendrix.
-The influence of Muddy Watters cannot be fully appreciated, and it is still mind-boggling that there is no Chicago street named after him.
+He later moved to Chicago, and in the concrete jungles of the Windy City, transformed Delta blues into electric blues, obtaining stardom and influencing musicians across the world, from Rolling Stones to Jimmy Hendrix.
 Unfortunately, when we arrived at the entrance of the Delta Blues Museum in Clarksdale, we found it closed due to a national holiday.
-Even so, making pilgrimage to this rarely visited hometown of the father of the Chicago blues was enough for us.
+Even so, making a pilgrimage to this rarely visited the hometown of the father of the Chicago blues was enough for us.

 “Could Robert Johnson claim duress or unequal bargaining position to avoid giving up his soul?”
 Julia asked.